Imputation: How the New Covenant

 Works and Christian Behavior

-Contrary to popular belief and religious tradition, under the New Covenant that began AFTER THE CROSS, God condemns any effort to hold a believer’s salvation hostage until a certain level of Christian character or behavior is achieved.
+Contrary to popular beliefs and religious tradition, under the New Covenant that began after the cross, God condemns any effort to hold a believer’s salvation hostage until a certain level of Christian character or behavior is achieved.
 Yet, we are still expected to desire and apply “Christ-like character” to our life (Romans 6:1-4 and Titus 2:13-14).
-EVERYONE WILL HAVE A DIFFERENT MEASURE OF SUCCESS IN THIS EFFORT, WHICH IS WHY GOD DOES NOT ESTABLISH ETERNAL LIFE UPON THESE PURSUITS.
-If we fail or refuse to “rightly divide” God’s Word concerning these two imperatives (as Paul commanded in 2 Timothy 2:15), His gift of eternal life becomes nonsensical and God is made to look like a liar.
-When the critics claim that the Grace Gospel (some try to discredit it as “easy-believism" - others use the newer label of “hyper-grace”) “improperly removes the effort from Christian life”, they are misleading their audience with deceptive terms and labels.
+Everyone will have a different measure of success in this effort, which is why God never establishes eternal life on these pursuits.
+If we fail or refuse to 'rightly divide' God’s Word concerning these two imperatives (as Paul commanded in 2 Timothy 2:15), God is made to look like a liar and His gift of eternal life becomes nonsensical.
+When the critics claim that the Gospel of Grace (some call it “easy-believism" - and others use the newer label of “hyper-grace”) “improperly removes the effort from Christian life”, they are misleading their audience with deceptive terms and labels.

 A detailed Bible study concerning the

-on Christ's Gospel of Grace is available
+recent attacks on Christ's Gospel of

-at the following link:
+Grace is available at the following link: